NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Node Types
 ----------

-Gaea, has three node types: login, compute, and data transfer (DTN).
-All are similar in terms of hardware, but differe in their intended use.
+Gaea has three node types: login, compute, and data transfer (DTN).
+All are similar in terms of hardware, but differ in their intended use.

 +---------------+----------------------------------------------------------------------------------+
 | Node Type     | Description                                                                      |